rtomac/dotnetcore-socket-server/readme.md

 #### Client

-When started, and it will connect to the server (by default) on port 4000 and start blasting data at it.
+When started, it will connect to the server on port 4000 and start blasting data at it.

 ```
 run-client.bat